Program on International Law and Relations in Asia

 Maritime Dispute Resolution Project

 Since 2018, USALI has been conducting research into interstate maritime disputes in order to better understand the circumstances that facilitate the successful resolution of disputes and contentious issues.
 To date, we have examined 19 cases that have been resolved through adjudication, arbitration, negotiation, or conciliation.
-Future rounds will address the political dynamics of dispute resolution.
 Our aim is to distill lessons for governments.

 More information about the project, case studies, and a research report can be found here.